brunnth/BluetoothBalanceManager/README.md

 # BluetoothBalanceManager
-Easy to adjust only balance with profilehandler
+Easy to adjust balance with profilehandler